milhcbt/dockerfile/ubuntu/ubuntu-xenial-nginx-1.13.5-novol-swagger-2.2.10/README.md

 **How to get in container after run this image:**

-> docker exec -it ubuntu-nginx /bin/bash
+> docker exec -it ubuntu-nginx-swaggerui /bin/bash